 Celebrating an Important Civil Rights Law

-July 26, 2020 marks the 30th anniversary of an important and influential piece of civil rights legislation that has impacted all sectors of life — the Americans with Disabilities Act (also known as the ADA).
+One year ago, July 26, 2020 marked the 30th anniversary of an important and influential piece of civil rights legislation that has impacted all sectors of life — the Americans with Disabilities Act (also known as the ADA).

 Background of the ADA